flpm/flpm.github.io/bookshelf/lists/about_kids.md

   - B002V1BPOQ
 subtitle: Books for kids
 ---
-I have 11 books about Kids in my bookshelf.
+I have 11 books about Kids in my personal library.

 ### Titles:
 - (paper) [Flight of the Last Dragon](/books/info/9781101648056) by Robert Burleigh